CASC defines persistence as the continued enrollment from the fall semester of a student’s first year to the subsequent spring semester at CASC.

 The success rates for students, measured by graduation from CASC or transfer to another institution, are as follows:

 *All data reported for persistence and retention were derived from the institutional cohort.
-Success rate data was derived from IPEDs.
+Success rate data was derived from IPEDS.